-1) 1880s - 1950: Villagers are living traditionally by means of a no-waste subsistence lifestyle.
-Their socio-fabric is comprised of and predominantly revolves around freestyle land usage, which involves slash and burn shifting cultivation and the harvest cycle.
+1) 1880s - 1950: Villagers are living traditionally with a no-waste subsistence lifestyle.
+Their socio-fabric is composed of and predominantly revolves around freestyle land usage, which involves slash and burn shifting cultivation and the harvest cycle.
 Villagers have few outside connections.
-Cash money, for the most part, is not a societal motivator.
+Cash money, mostly, is not a societal motivator.
 Facets of language, folklore stories, herbal medicine, livelihood, cultural norms, and conservation is reverently passed forward via oral tradition teachers who have earned this millennia-old right of passage.
-Indigenous knowledge-educated artisans create tools, clothing, and other life necessities required for supporting cultural composition sustainable physical survival.
+Indigenous knowledge-educated artisans create tools, clothing, and other life necessities required for supporting cultural composition and sustainable physical survival.

 2) 1950s - 2005: Traditional knowledge equipped artisans and other cultural masters still comprise villagers' socio-fabric.
-However, traditional societal behaviors involving subsistence and agrarian ways of life are rapidly declining, especially with the newer generations.
-Capitalism related societal norms are forming and solidifying as State 'development' policies are evermore percolating villagers' ways of life; this is altering their livelihoods.
+However, traditional societal behaviors involving subsistence and agrarian ways of life are rapidly declining, especially with newer generations.
+Capitalism-related societal norms are forming and solidifying as State 'development' policies are ever more percolating villagers' ways of life; this is altering their livelihoods.
 Cash money, therefore cash crops and the commodities market system, are becoming societal motivators.

-While villagers are integrating more into nation-State societal systems, oral tradition communicated cultural knowledge is declining.
-Thai mainstream "higher education" is evermore replacing villagers' desires for education attributed to cultural 'traditions.'
+While villagers are integrating more into nation-state societal systems, oral traditioncommunicated cultural knowledge is declining.
+Thai mainstream "higher education" is ever more replacing villagers' desires for education attributed to cultural 'traditions.'
 This is creating a form of de-education rendering the Lahu with a "Thai" mindset and globalized norms and values.

-3) 2005 - 2018: Livelihood aspects intertwined with traditional slash and burn shift cultivation, hence the nature-regulated harvest cycle, has for the most part become dissolved.
+3) 2005 - 2018: Livelihood aspects intertwined with traditional slash and burn shift cultivation, hence the nature-regulated harvest cycle, have mostly become dissolved.
 Cash economics has become villagers' socio-cultural centerpiece.
-Villagers are living to work more-so that working to live, evermore perpetuating an urban matrix lifestyle and its related consumerism "convenience" wants versus actual livelihood needs.
-Some cultural education is being offered via the village Church and its outside affiliations.
+Villagers are living to work more so than working to live, ever more perpetuating an urban matrix lifestyle and its related consumerism "convenience" wants versus actual livelihood needs.
+Some cultural education is being offered via the village church and its outside affiliations.

-While some villagers are still living elements of analog lifestyle and self-sufficiency, villagers are primarily purchasing livelihood aspects (e.g., clothing and food) prior supported by their encompassing natural and community environment.
+While some villagers are still living elements of an analog lifestyle and self-sufficiency, villagers are primarily purchasing livelihood aspects (e.g., clothing, and food) prior supported by their encompassing natural and community environment.
 Oral tradition education is becoming more about the perpetuation of capitalism than about sacred indigenous knowledge designed for self-sufficiency and socio-political autonomy.
-As a traditional livelihood decimated responsive coping mechanism, youth are seeking State-led national education, which has become a social-wealth status.
+As a traditional livelihood decimated responsive coping mechanism, youth are seeking state-led national education, which has become a social-wealth status.
 Adults now have new affordability pressures, which is creating newfound societal tensions.